azenna/ches/README.md

-# Ches is chess but with less s
+# Ches is chess but with less ess